tarikuamisganaw/fine-tune/documentation.md

 **2.** **Interpretability**

-Understanding how models make predictions is crucial for building trust and improving performance.
-Key techniques being developed include:
+Understanding the decision-making processes of models is crucial for building trust and enhancing performance.
+Innovative techniques are being developed to improve interpretability:

 ● Attention Visualization: Analyzing attention weights to understand model focus.